dgaydukov/cert-ocpjp11/files/ocpjp11.md

 HELLO
 WORLD
 ```
-Here is nice example where method reference useful to write neat code. `ValidatorFactory.getValidator` - return single validator,
-but in reality it return all validators with `validate` method, that run it on all validators
+Here is nice example where method reference useful to write neat code. `ValidatorFactory.getValidator` - return single validator, but in reality it returns all validators with `validate` method, that run it on all validators
 ```java
 import java.util.ArrayList;
 import java.util.List;